 Local tip: Full Cycle posts all of its deals and discounts on Facebook, on its website and in its newsletter.

 Sports Garage claims to be Boulder’s only “full-service, high-end bike retailer dedicated to alternative surface cycling.”
-That’s dirt roads, gravel, “bikepacking.”
+That’s dirt roads, gravel and “bikepacking.”
 Get off the common road and take cycling to a new level.
 Sports Garage attracts serious bike nerds, mechanics and people who get excited about gear.
 As Sports Garage puts it, where the pavement ends is where the shop’s passion begins.
 Sports Garage has been around for more than 25 years.

 Boulder Cycle Sport, 4580 Broadway, Unit B